Aquaplaning: Reducing risk

 Any aquaplaning tire reduces both braking effectiveness and directional control.

 When confronted with the possibility of aquaplaning, pilots are advised to land on a grooved runway (if available).
 Touchdown speed should be as slow as possible consistent with safety.
 After the nosewheel is lowered to the runway, moderate braking should be applied.
 If deceleration is not detected and aquaplaning is suspected, the nose should be raised and aerodynamic drag utilized to decelerate to a point where the brakes do become effective.

 Proper braking technique is essential.
 The brakes should be applied firmly until reaching a point just short of a skid.
 At the first sign of a skid, the pilot should release brake pressure and allow the wheels to spin up.
 Directional control should be maintained as far as possible with the rudder.
 In a crosswind, if aquaplaning should occur, the crosswind will cause the aircraft to simultaneously weathervane into the wind (i.e. the nose will turn toward the wind) as well as slide downwind (the plane will tend to slide in the direction the air is moving).
 For small aircraft, holding the nose up as if performing a soft field landing and using the rudder to aerodynamically maintain directional control while holding the upwind aileron in the best position to prevent lifting the wing should help.
 However, avoid landing in heavy rain where the crosswind component of the wind is higher than the maximum demonstrated crosswind listed in the Pilot Operations Handbook.

+To mitigate this risk, maintenance practices focus on restoring surface friction and macrotexture.
+One widely used method is ultra-high-pressure (UHP) water blasting, which removes rubber deposits and retextures the surface without the use of chemicals or abrasives.
+This technique uses water at pressures typically above 2,000 bar to clean and roughen the pavement, thereby restoring effective drainage channels and skid resistance.
+UHP water blasting is commonly used at airports for runway rubber removal and also on roadways to improve surface texture.
+For example, specialized mobile units can remove rubber, erase road markings, and retexture surfaces in a single operation using only pressurized water.
+These systems help maintain safe levels of friction and reduce the risk of aquaplaning, particularly in wet conditions.